IQAndreas/markdown-licenses/gnu-fdl-v1.3.md

 plus such following pages as are needed to hold, legibly, the material this License requires to appear in the title page.
-For works in formats which do not have any title page as such, “Title Page” means the text near the most prominent appearance of the work's title, preceding the beginning of the body of the text.
+For works in formats which do not have any title page as such, “Title Page” means the text near the most prominent appearance of the work’s title, preceding the beginning of the body of the text.

 The “publisher” means any person or entity that distributes copies of